Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-A/US002/01.requirements-engineering/US002-requirements-engineering..md

 >
 > **Answer:** No.

-> **Question:** According to the Project Description, the agent when selling a property can charge a flat price comission or a percentage of the sale value, my question here is wether there is a minimum and/or a maximum to each of these types of comissions?
+> **Question:** According to the Project Description, the agent when selling a agency can charge a flat price comission or a percentage of the sale value, my question here is wether there is a minimum and/or a maximum to each of these types of comissions?
 >
 > **Answer:** There is no maximum and the minimum is 0.